 - Category: Psychotherapy and Recovery Work

-I'm catching up on my continuing education credits to maintain my psychotherapy licenses in California and Oregon.
+I'm catching up on my continuing education credits to maintain my psychotherapy licenses in California, Florida, Oregon and Utah.
 Right now I'm in the required ethics class and thought I'd share these definitions with you.

 Values are the ideals or beliefs to which an individual or group aspires.

 Morals relate to making decisions between right and wrong.